asgood23/STATIONS/earth2020X/earth2020x_backgrounds.md

 # Earth 2020X Backgrounds
 {: .no_toc }

-*This will be a constantly growing collection of Troika Backgrounds created using the Earth 2020X process and playlists*
+*This will be a constantly growing collection of Troika backgrounds created using the Earth 2020X process and playlists*

-These Backgrounds are the product of a befuddled AI intrepreting Spotify as the source of all truth about Earth 2020X; the AI has created avatars based on song titles to send to Earth, fit in with and observe the locals.
+These backgrounds are the product of a befuddled AI intrepreting Spotify as the sole source of all truth about Earth 2020X; the AI has created avatars based on song titles to send to Earth, blend in  and observe the locals.
 That's gonna go well...

 ## Index
 {: .no_toc }